briansimiyuj/doctor-appointment-app/README.md

 ### Patient Details Context

-Patient details context will be used to store the patient's details and appointment details and provide it to the Patient Details page

   1. Create props for the Patient Details context
   2. Create a state variable for the patient and initialize it with null
   3. Create a state variable for active tab and initialize it with "Medical History"
   4. Create a state variable for patient appointment with `appointment type` and initialize it with: if there is saved appointment in local storage then the saved appointment else empty array
   5. Create a function to fetch the patient appointment based on patient id
   6. Find the appointed patient based on the patient id and set the patient details and appointment details
-  7. Create a state variables for notes and documents with respective types and initialize them with empty array
+  7. Create state variables for notes and documents with respective types and initialize them with empty array
   8. Create functions to add and remove documents and update local storage
   9. Create functions to add and remove notes and update local storage
-  10. Create a function to reschedule the appointment and update the appointment details
+  10. Add `updateAppointmentStatus` function to the patient details context props
     a.
+Create a deep copy of the patient's appointments array
+    b.
+Find the index of the appointment to update
+    c.
+Check if the appointment exists in the array
+    d.
+If the appointment exists, create a new appointment object with the updated status
+    e.
+Replace the appointment at the found index with the new appointment object
+    f.
+Update the patient's appointments array with the new array
+    g.
+Save the updated appointments to localStorage using the patient ID as part of the key
+    h.
+Implement a separate useEffect hook to load appointments from localStorage when the component mounts
+    i.
+Load appointments from localStorage when the component mounts

+  12. Create a function to reschedule the appointment and update the appointment details
+    a.
 Create a setter function to update patient appointments array
     b.
-Create a deep copy of previous appointments and asssign it to a variable
+Create a deep copy of previous appointments and assign it to a variable
     c.
 Find the appointment to reschedule by matching date and time
     d.
 If the appointment is found, create an updated appointment object with:
       i.
 New appointment with updated date and time ii.
 New date and time for the consultation iii.
 New status
     e.
 Replace the old appointment with the updated one in the appointments array
     f.
 Save the updated appointments to localStorage using the patient ID as part of the key
     g.
 Return the updated appointments array to update state
     h.
 If the appointment is not found, return the original appointments array

-  11. Create a function to update the appointment details
+  13. Create a function to update the appointment details
     a.
 Create a setter function to update patient appointments array

 ### Patient Details Page

 Patient details page will show the patient's details; medical history, allergies, notes, prescription, name and contact information.
 The doctor will be able to add notes, prescription, allergies and medical history.